michaelo/sapt/README.md

     < 200
     id_token="id_token":"()"

-Assuming that the auth-endpoint will return something like this:
+Provided that the auth-endpoint will return something like this:

     {"access_token": "...", "id_token"="", "...", ...}